dictcp/uplex-varnish-k8s-ingress/docs/ref-cli-options.md

 single-namespace configuration.
 The controller watches all namespaces by default.

+``-templatedir dir`` sets ``dir`` as the location for templates used by the controller to generate VCL configurations.
+By default, the controller uses the value of the environment variable ``TEMPLATE_DIR``, or the current working director if neither of the command-line option nor the environment variable are set.

 ``-log-level`` sets the log level for the main controller code, ``INFO`` by default.